BastianKeim/ReduxPy/README.md

 # How it works?

-Using a special library of python it takes the pictures and reduce their resolution in an 80%, is almost impercetible for 1080p, go a check it out for yourown!
+Using a special library of python it takes the pictures and reduce their resolution in an 80%, is almost imperceptible for 1080p, go and check it out by your own!

 # How to run it?